 (Editor’s note: Multiple posts I’m currently working on build on material from this post, which is a law school research paper I wrote as an introduction to securities laws in the United States.
 For non-attorneys, this is probably most readable by ignoring the specific references to cases, regulations, and forms.
-I took Securities Law under the instruction of a law professor that previously worked as a staff attorney at investment banks in New York and Boston.
+I took Securities Law under the instruction of Peter Marchetti, a law professor that previously worked as a staff attorney at investment banks in New York and Boston.
 In the course of my research for this paper, I requested the syllabus for the “Securities Law” course from more than a dozen top-tier law schools and concluded that Securities Regulation: Cases and Analysis is the most popular textbook used to teach securities laws.
 Much of this research paper is derived from that textbook.
 It is a useful reference, even for non-attorneys, on the legal mechanics of securities and markets.
 The textbook’s authors are law professors at New York University School of Law and University of Michigan Law School.
 As always, I must disclose upfront: anything I write about the law should never be construed as legal advice.)

 Securities laws exist to protect investors.
 That protection comes in the form of encouraging full disclosure from companies and deterring fraud.
 The securities laws in the United States were originally enacted in the early 1930s during the Great Depression.[i]
 The laws were an acknowledgement by Congress of the importance of securities markets to the national economy.
 The lack of such laws just a few years earlier were a cause of the Wall Street Crash of 1929, the infamous “Black Tuesday” of October 29, 1929.
 The panic from the massive volume of stock sell-off on that day was so great that it is often remembered for people jumping out of office windows.